cseanburns/personal_knowledge_mgmt/src/5-web-information-retrieval.md

-Or I can specify a part of Kentucky's government, like the *Cabinet for Health and Family Services* or the *Kentucky Department of Education*.
+Or I can specify a part of Kentucky's government, like the *Cabinet for Health and Family Services* or the *Kentucky Department of Education* with these queries:
-Then I could try these queries:

 ```
 flu site:chfs.ky.gov